Has the Virtualization of the Face Changed Facial Perception? A Study of the Impact of Photo Editing and Augmented Reality on Facial Perception: DISCUSSION AND CONCLUSION

 Why are traditionally-filtered faces perceived similarly to unedited faces but AR-filtered faces are not?
 One possible explanation is the difference in length of time that these filters have existed.
 Sepia and Black and White images were created with the first cameras and pre-date computer filters.
 The other traditional filters we selected are in the style of the photo editing that proliferated with Photoshop beginning thirty years ago and was ubiquitous in magazines before the spread of social media.
 On the other hand, AR filters have only been around for 10 years.
 Given that the traditional filtering techniques have existed for much longer than the AR filters have, is it just a matter of time until we view AR-filtered images as normal?
 We recommend future work in continuing to monitor perception of AR-filtered faces over time, to determine if a shift to familiarity will occur.

 Another possible explanation for the difference in perception is a difference in the purpose of the filter and the style of its modifications.
 With the exception of the Black and White, Sepia, and Lighten filters, the traditional filters we used in this study are beautification filters, which serve to enhance the appearance of faces existing in the real world.
-On the other hand, AR filters can help construct alternate realities and stimulate the imagination.
+On the other hand, the AR filters make bigger and more noticeable changes to the image which may have contributed to this difference in perception.
+Through these more obvious changes, AR filters help to construct alternate realities and stimulate the imagination.
+Previous research found that creative content creation is a key motivation for AR filter use~\cite{Javornik_Marder_Barhorst_McLean_Rogers_Marshall_Warlop_2022}, and interviews with AR filter creators indicate that many prefer to design ``strange and otherworldly'' filters rather than realistic-looking ones~\cite{pitcher_2020}.
 With this in mind, our results indicate that these different types of filters are working as they were intended.
 The faces filtered with the traditional beautification filters still appear normal, allowing them to appear as real-world faces.
 Conversely, even the most realistic-looking AR filters in our study still caused faces to be perceived as strange, but perhaps this perceived strangeness indicates that the filters are allowing us to escape from reality.

 Although both types of filters are working as intended, we must ask: what are the implications of these filters working as intended?
 Do we want faces filtered with beautification filters to be perceived as normal when those faces don’t actually exist in the real world as they appear in the image?
 An acne-prone teenager would surely experience a boost of self-confidence with the ability to smooth out their skin before posting a selfie on social media.
 On the other hand, the Snapchat Dysphoria phenomenon indicates that there is a danger in filtering reality and presenting the results as real.
 Because the AR-filtered faces in our study were perceived so diametrically differently from unedited faces, it may actually be safer to use these types of filters.
 They won’t confound our facial perception and cause phenomena like Snapchat Dysphoria in the way that traditional beautification filters would.